Dutch Newspaper Publishes Article About Police Failure In Exurb1a Rape Case

-September 25, 2018, is the day of the Dutch court case against youtuber Exurb1a and the Dutch police.
+September 25, 2018, is the first day of the Dutch court case against youtuber Exurb1a and the Dutch police.

 Dutch newspaper De Limburger, specifically journalist Annelies Hendrikx, investigated the police failure that happened in the case against Alexander McKechnie, also known as youtuber Exurb1a.